-- (c) Period covered by the review: Annually and/or to the extent of the external auditor and internal auditor's audit plan. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system; and
+- (c) Period covered by the review: One year. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system; and

 Internal controls are reviewed periodically to the extent covered by the external auditor and internal auditor's plan.
 The criteria for assessing the effectiveness of the internal control system, based on COSO, are as follows: